sagarsrc/sagarsarkale.com/blog/content/blog/llms/position-encoding.md

 ## step 1 - formulation

-As we can see here there are two operations being performed on even index of embedding dimension for a given position.
+As we can see here two operations are being performed on an even index of embedding dimension for a given position.
 All even indices are some function of sine and odd indices are some function of cosine.

 $$ PE\_{(pos,2i)} = sin(\theta)$$